Visit our Sister Sites:

 Insect Nettings are the best way to protect your young trees.
 Cover your trees and shrubs with a 1/4" insect netting.
 Tie the netting around the base of the bottom trunk of the tree.

-Some people who have seen the 17 year brood before (in 1987), said they wrapped aluminum foil around the trees to protect them from climbing up the trunk.
+Some people who have seen the 17 year brood before, said they wrapped aluminum foil around the trees to protect them from climbing up the trunk.
 This does not offer protection, as they will fly from tree of tree in search of a mate.

 Brood Map Displays a chart of all of the broods and when they will hatch.